CITY COUNCIL STUDY SESSION - FEBRUARY 24TH

 -

 The City is committed to minimizing disruptions for downtown businesses, residents, and visitors.
 As part of the project, the team will develop a construction staging plan to mitigate impact.
+The City is committed to mitigating impacts through temporary parking solutions and maintained access to business and public amenities during construction.

 -